-Also, in terms of restructurings, having creditors waive part of their claims against a Luxembourg debtor may create taxable income for that debtor.
+Also, in the context of debt restructurings, having creditors waive part of their claims against a Luxembourg debtor may create taxable income for that debtor.

 6 Employees

 6.1 What is the effect of each restructuring or insolvency procedure on employees?
 What claims would employees have and where do they rank?